inclusion-numerique/mediature/README.md

 - `NEXT_PUBLIC_APP_BASE_URL`: [TO_DEFINE] _(must be the root URL to access the application, format `https://xxx.yyy.zzz`)_
 - `NEXT_PUBLIC_SENTRY_DSN`: [SECRET] _(format `https://xxx.yyy.zzz/nn`)_

+#### Review apps

+Those are temporary environments, different than `dev` and `prod`.
+Since they have their own random generated IDs, we use the `scalingo.json` file to:

+- adjust environment variables
+- seed the database to have some data to test on

 #### Debug

 To debug scalingo apps you may prefer using their CLI with some commands like: